bob-fornal/work-notes/CDA/VPC--Virtual-Private-Cloud.md

 * Web application servers
 * Databases

-Public and Private subnets can communicate if they’re in the same VPC
+Public and Private subnets can communicate if they are in the same VPC.

 ## AWS VPC Summary

-* VPC & Regions aren’t much asked at the developer associate exam
-* All new accounts come with a default VPC
+* All new accounts come with a default VPC.
-* It’s possible to use a VPN to connect to a VPC
+* It is possible to use a VPN to connect to a VPC.
-* VPC flow logs allow you to monitor the traffic within, in and out of your VPC (useful for security, performance, audit)
+* VPC flow logs allow monitoring of the traffic within, in and out of a VPC (useful for security, performance, audit).
-* VPC are per Account per Region
+* VPC are per Account per Region.
-* Subnets are per VPC per AZ
+* Subnets are per VPC per AZ.
-* Some AWS resources can be deployed in VPC while others can’t
+* Some AWS resources can be deployed in VPC while others cannot.
-* You can peer VPC (within or across accounts) to make it look like they’re part of the same network
+* VPC can be set up as peer networks (within or across accounts) to make it look like they are part of the same network.